All About That Bass: Composition and lyrical interpretation

 "All About That Bass" is three minutes and eight seconds long.
 The song was produced, engineered, programmed, sound designed, and mixed by Kadish—who also played drums, electric guitar, and bass guitar—at the Carriage House studio in Nolensville, Tennessee.
 David Baron played the piano, baritone saxophone, and Hammond organ.
 Trainor provided the track's clapping and percussion, and Dave Kutch mastered the recording at the Mastering Palace in New York City.

 "All About That Bass" is a bubblegum pop, doo-wop and hip hop song.
 Kelsey McKinney of Vox characterized it as retro-R&B pop, while Slate's Chris Molanphy described its style as "vintage white-girl, Italo-Latin soul".
 The track has a 1950s-inspired throwback soul beat, and influences from 1960s genres—soul-pop, groove, Motown bounce and girl group pop.
 "All About That Bass" includes syncopated handclaps and bass instrumentation.
 In the song's outro, Trainor alternates between wordless vocal ad-libs and a pitched-down echo of "bass, bass, bass" at the end of the chorus mark.
 She raps some of the lyrics.
 According to Molanphy, it has "a scatting tempo and shimmying melody", which has been compared with South Korean group Koyote's song "Happy Mode" (2006) and American band Phish's song "Contact" (1989).

 The lyrics of "All About That Bass" are a call to embrace inner beauty, and to promote positive body image and self-acceptance.
 The line "I'm bringing booty back" references Justin Timberlake's "SexyBack" (2006).
 In her song, Trainor criticizes the fashion industry for creating unreachable beauty standards.
 She affirms the listeners their bodies are flawless, and asks them to "move along" if they are only attracted to thin women.
+Trainor relates the form of music (bass and treble) to the human body being thick or thin, and asserts the importance of the former.
 Kevin O'Keeffe of The Atlantic compared its lyrical message to those of Kesha's "We R Who We R" (2010), Pink's "Fuckin' Perfect" (2010), and Sara Bareilles' "Brave" (2013), among others.
 The Guardian's Caroline Sullivan called "All About That Bass" a 2014 version of Christina Aguilera's "Beautiful" (2002).